Is this topic for you?

 It's important to get enough calcium and vitamin D and take prescribed medicine for the disease.
 You need calcium and vitamin D to build strong, healthy bones.

 You can slow osteoporosis with new, healthy habits.
 If you smoke, quit.
 Get plenty of exercise.
 Walking, jogging, dancing, and lifting weights can make your bones stronger.
-Eat a healthy mix of foods that include calcium and vitamin D. Try yogurt, cheese, and milk (for calcium).
-Eat eggs, fatty fish, and soft margarine (for vitamin D).
-In Canada, most people don't get enough vitamin D from food only.
+Eat a healthy mix of foods that include calcium and vitamin D. Try yogurt, cheese, milk and fortified soy or other plant based beverages for calcium.
+Eat eggs, fatty fish, and soft margarine for vitamin D. In Canada, most people don't get enough vitamin D from food only.
 Osteoporosis Canada recommends that all Canadian adults take daily vitamin D supplements.
 Talk to your doctor about how much you need.

 Making even small changes in how you eat and exercise, along with taking medicine, can help prevent a broken bone.

 When you have osteoporosis, it's important to protect yourself from falling.
 Reduce your risk of breaking a bone by making your home safer.
 Make sure there's enough light in your home.
 Remove throw rugs and clutter that you may trip over.
 Put sturdy handrails on stairs.
 Try exercises to increase your strength and balance.